• Skip to primary navigation

 If you're not ready to make full-on wine cocktails, infused wine is perfect for you.

-If you don't love how your wine tastes after it has been open for a few days, this is a great way to make it drinkable!
+If you don’t love how your wine tastes after it has been open for a few days, this is a great way to make it drinkable!
 I used to waste so much wine.
-But when I learned this trick, I started getting creative and making new blends.
+But when I came up with this herb infused wine recipe I felt way less wasteful.

 Infusing wine with other flavors is basically the same idea as a sangria (btw, you should try my Iced Tea Sangria - so refreshing).
 But, like, way less work and using different flavors.